ECP-WarpX/WarpX/Docs/source/usage/workflows/generate_lookup_tables_with_tools.rst

 These tools are meant to be compatible with WarpX: ``qed_table_generator`` should generate tables that can be loaded into WarpX and ``qed_table_reader`` should be able to read tables generated with WarpX.
-It is not safe to use these tools to generate a table on a machine using a different endianess with respect to the machine where the table is used.
+It is not safe to use these tools to generate a table on a machine using a different endianness with respect to the machine where the table is used.